Brown Faculty Members

 The Writing Fellows assigned to a given course comment on students' written work and hold individual conferences with students where they discuss these comments and revision strategies.
 By reinforcing writing skills across the curriculum, the Program helps students learn to adapt to different modes/genres, audiences, and rhetorical situations.
 Writing Fellows also play an important role in helping students satisfy the undergraduate writing requirement at Brown.

 Additionally, faculty who have worked with the Program in the past report that (1) it has allowed them to emphasize high-quality writing in their courses without increasing their workload and (2) that they receive more readable, organizationally sound, and stylistically sophisticated papers, allowing them to devote their energy to evaluating their students’ comprehension of the subject matter.

-How do I use Writing Fellows in my course this semester?
+How do I use Writing Fellows in my course?

 Writing Fellows are embedded within courses that include at least two writing assignments.
 These assignments should be scaffolded in your syllabus so that writers in your course:

 - submit their papers to Writing Fellows,

 - attend a meeting with Fellows, and

 - revise their drafts before submission.

 What are the selection criteria for assigning Writing Fellows to courses?

 Faculty requests for Writing Fellow support will be reviewed by a committee of staff members in the Writing and English Language Support Hub.
 Selections will be made according to the following criteria: